 Luke Harrison has been no stranger to the stage throughout his 13 very accomplished years of life.
 From a young age he has appealed to audiences with his mesmerising raw talent and natural ability to captivate a crowd.
 His very first word at 11 months old was “amazing” and that has been the theme of his life ever since.

-Luke is a gifted Singer, Song Writer, Performer and Actor.
-As a boy soprano with an extended range, his repertoire covers Contemporary Musical Theatre and Pop Opera.
+Luke is a gifted Singer, Performer and Actor.
+With an extended range, his repertoire covers Contemporary, Musical Theatre and Pop Opera Fusion.

 Luke has a number of exceptional performances under his belt.
 On 15 April 2018 Luke sang live at the Closing Ceremony of the Gold Coast 2018 Commonwealth Games alongside Australian Soprano Greta Bradman and Guitarist Karin Schaupp during the Commonwealth Games Flag Lowering and Handover.
 Luke also sang backing vocals for Iconic Australian Musician Archie Roach in the finale of the Closing Ceremony.
 On March 2018 Luke recorded the Queen’s Baton Relay Song with Music Director Katie Noonan for the Gold Coast 2018 Commonwealth Games Opening Ceremony.
 On 4 April 2018 this song played throughout the stadium as Her Majesty’s Baton arrived and was handed over at the Opening Ceremony.
 Following the Commonwealth Games Luke sang live on ABCME television and shared his Commonwealth Games experience.